Writing Center Fellows

 Writing Center Fellows are Princeton undergraduate and graduate students who work one-on-one with student writers.
 If you’re an excellent academic writer who enjoys giving feedback to other writers, especially on macro issues such as developing an argument and organizing ideas, a position as a Writing Center Fellow may be for you.
 You’ll have the chance to affect students’ academic lives in positive and meaningful ways.
 Perhaps as important, you’ll get the chance to hone your teaching skills—and your own writing skills—as you serve the University community.

-- Engage in preparatory reading and Blackboard discussion for training over the summer and in early September.
+- Engage in preparatory reading and discussion for training in September.

 - Attend monthly workshops and participate in other ongoing training activities throughout the year.